intel/neural-compressor/README.md

 ## Citing

-If you use iLiT in your research or wish to refer to the tuning results published in the [Tuning Zoo](#Tuning-Zoo)), please use the following BibTeX entry.
+If you use iLiT in your research or wish to refer to the tuning results published in the [Tuning Zoo](#Tuning\ Zoo), please use the following BibTeX entry.

 ```
 @misc{iLiT,